 The myth: great directors spring fully formed from film school, armed with perfect vision and iron control.

-The truth: they get better by failing, by collaborating with people who challenge them, by learning when to hold tight and when to let go.
+The truth is different.
+They get better by failing.
+They collaborate with people who challenge them.
+They learn when to hold tight and when to let go.

-You can’t learn this from their masterpieces.
-You learn it from their lesser films, their messy compromises, the moments where you can see them figuring it out in real time.
-You learn it from watching what happens when their process gets disrupted—when an actor won’t comply, when chaos creeps into the frame, when they’re young enough that everything still shows.
+You cannot learn this from their masterpieces.
+You learn it from their lesser films and their messy compromises.
+In those films you watch them work the problem out in real time.
+You learn the most when their process breaks.
+An actor refuses to comply, or chaos enters the frame.
+The director is young enough that everything still shows.

 Let’s look at five directors at inflection points in their careers, moments where the process itself became visible.